leeharper2425/job-hunter-plus/README.md

 The results of the best model for each target city are shown below.
 This model used extreme gradient boosted trees (XGBoost algorithm), with 2000 estimators, and a maximum tree depth of three.
 This model had an overall cross-validated accuracy of 73.1%.
 By way of comparison, the optimal random forest model achieved 71.8% accuracy.
+A selection of model comparisons can be found in [this notebook](/notebooks/ModelResults.ipynb)

 ![ModelResults](/images/ModelResults.PNG?raw=true "ModelResults")